Skip to main content

 • Genomic testing should be considered if there is a strong clinical suspicion of muscular dystrophy.
 Clinical features include:

-• elevated creatinine kinase levels;
+• elevated CK levels;

 • muscle symptoms (weakness, fatigue, pain);